AdaptableTools/ab-website/src/pages/index.md

 ---
 templateKey: index-page
 image: /img/Carousel7.png
-title: >-
-  Take control of your data universe with Adaptable Tools - we bring your data to life
+title: Let Adaptable Tools give you the power of your data
 subtitle: See for yourself
 mainpitch:
-  title: Putting the power of data into your hands
+  title: Data Tools to Take Control
 mainpitch_description: >-
+  The AdapTable [LINK] offers a full set of tools to drive effective data use.
-  The Adaptable Blotter [LINK] is used by some of the world's largest financial services businesses to turbocharge data grids from the frontlines to the back office.
+  Previously known as the Adaptable Blotter, is used by some of the world's largest financial services businesses to turbocharge data grids from the frontlines to the back office.
 The unique HTML5 toolbox makes working from large amounts of static or dynamic data straightforward, helping users work with the information that matters to them, to make the decisions that drive their business.
 highlights:
   - image: /img/full-picture.png
     text: >-